Sleep, eat, repeat.

 This will serve as a good opportunity to get some fresh air, even if it’s for five minutes a day.

-Go on, head out to your local supermarket or Bunnings on your next essentials run and buy some seeds!
+Go on, head out to your local supermarket on your next essentials run and by some seeds!